Disclaimer: This content is for informational purposes only. Consult with a licensed cosmetologist for personalized hair care advice.

-Split or dead ends are common hair concerns, especially for those who make heat tools and chemical processing part of their normal beauty routine.
+Split ends and dead ends are common types of hair damage, especially for those who regularly use heat tools or get chemical treatments.

-Knowing how to tell dead ends vs. split ends apart can help you craft a treatment plan that gets your hair back to feeling healthy, shiny, and silky smooth.
+Knowing the difference between the two can help you craft a trimming and maintenance routine that gets your hair back to looking and feeling healthy, shiny, and silky smooth.

 Highlights

-• Dead ends result from the inner medulla of the hair strand dying due to long-term dehydration, chemical processing, or heat styling.
+- Dead ends result from severe structural degradation of the hair’s inner layers due to long-term dehydration, chemical processing, or heat styling.

 Are Split Ends the Same as Dead Ends?